Councils

 This provides advice, inspiration and cross-council learning through quarterly meetings.
 Contact rachel.dring@sustainweb.org to join.

-Encourage your local gardens to join for free, and encourage them to take part in Good to Grow week (22-29 April 2024) to raise the profile of their project and attract more volunteers.
+Encourage your local gardens to join for free, to access support, training, raise the profile of their project and attract more volunteers.

 Access useful information, links and signposting to help councils support food growing initiatives.